-MHC provides briefings on matters including the corporate mission, business conditions, and corporate governance to newly-appointed Outside Directors.
-After taking office, Directors are given information on training opportunities such as seminars held by external organizations on the latest corporate governance trends, digital transformation, and sustainability.
+MHC provides briefings on matters including the corporate mission, business conditions, and corporate governance when Outside Directors assume their positions.
+In addition, all Directors are given information on training opportunities such as seminars held by external organizations on the latest corporate governance trends, digital transformation, and sustainability.
+MHC bears the full cost related to the training of Directors.